ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Experiments

 \subsection{Ablation study}

-We further conducted an ablation study on our best-performing framework, ExploraCoder*, in Table \ref{tab:Torchdata-Manual-Ablation}.
-We experiment on the Torchdata-Manual benchmark using GPT-3.5-turbo-0125.
-As discussed earlier, self-debug can effectively improve the performance of ExploraCoder.
-In practical deployment, users may consider incorporating more debugging iteration in CoAE to further boost the performance of ExploraCoder.
+We further conducted an ablation study on our best-performing framework ExploraCoder* in Table \ref{tab:Torchdata-Manual-Ablation}.
+We experiment on the challenging Torchdata-Manual benchmark using GPT-3.5-turbo-0125.

+As discussed earlier, self-debugging intermediate execution failure effectively improves ExploraCoder's performance.
+This also suggests ExploraCoder may further benefit from dynamically generated testbed for intermediate code, which we will leave as exciting future work to explore.

-We then ablate the library-level domain knowledge (few-shot planner $\mathcal{D}$ and library introduction $s$) provided to ExploraCoder, and let the model plan API invocation subtasks based on its commonsense knowledge.
-We found that its execution success rate is comparable to that of ExploraCoder*, but the pass rate decreases.
-The model often breaks down problem into overly coarse-grained tasks that are difficult to solve, leading to buggy codes early in the chain.
-During the process of debugging and exploring along the chain, the LLM gradually drifts away from the original problem.
-Although it eventually produces executable code based on biased experience, the resulting program fails to fully meet the requirements.
+We ablate the in-context learning of library-level knowledge (w/o Lib-ICL), removing the few-shot planner $\mathcal{D}$ and library introduction $s$, and let the model plan API invocation subtasks based soley on its commonsense knowledge.
+The performance decline observed could be attributed to the misalignment between planned subtasks and API granularity.
+Since overly coarse-grained subtasks introduce complexity, while incorrect subtasks that cannot be solved by any APIs increases the hallucination rates \citep{liu2024apihallu,tian2024codehalu}.

-We also ablate the CoAE by providing all the retrieved API information throughout ExploraCoder's process to the generator, and prompt it to generate solution in a single run.
-We find that the performance significantly drop to 0.85 in pass@1.
-This suggests that (1) the current SOTA models still lack adequate in-context reasoning ability to handle complex tasks involving multiple API invocations, and (2) the information provided in API documentation is often insufficient, leading to hallucinations in API usage generation.
-This highlights the need for execution feedback to clarify ambiguities in API usage.
+We ablate the CoAE (w/o CoAE) by providing all the retrieved API documentation throughout ExploraCoder's process to the generator, and prompt it to end-to-end generate final solution.
+We find that the performance significantly drop to 1.22\% in pass@1.
+This suggests (1) modern generators still lack adequate in-context reasoning ability to handle multiple unseen API invocations, and (2) API documentation could be insufficient, leading to hallucinated invocations.
+This highlights the need for intermediate execution or debug to gain more usage insights.

-We further ablate a critical step within CoAE by removing the experience selection process.
-Instead of using the current selection strategy, we random select the candidates, ignoring their execution feedback.
-We find that the model still perform reasonably well on pass@1.
-However, as $k$ increases, its performance quickly converge to its limitation.
-We suggest this is because the model did not effectively leverage candidate experience information.
-An unexecutable API invocation experience provides limited insights to the API usage, and may even introduce some harmful effects to the final solution generation.
+We further ablate a critical step within CoAE by removing the experience selection process (w/o selection).
+In this variant, candidate selection is randomized, disregarding executability signals.
+We find the success rate remains reasonably well, and the pass rate declines.
+A possible explanation is ExploraCoder degenerates into exploring low-quality API invocation chains with limited usage insights for fully accurate final solution.